Foam Roller vs Lacrosse Ball for Shoulder Knots | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;The lacrosse ball beats the foam roller for shoulder knots because its small surface isolates individual trigger points the roller can't reach.
+- &#10003;Lacrosse balls outperform foam rollers for shoulder knots because their small surface isolates individual trigger points the roller can't reach.

 - &#10003;Use a foam roller first to loosen the surrounding upper-back tissue, then switch to a ball for direct, sustained pressure on each knot.

-- &#10003;A textured spikey ball provides more stimulation than a smooth lacrosse ball — the surface spikes increase circulation while applying trigger point pressure.
+- &#10003;A textured spikey ball provides more stimulation than a smooth lacrosse ball: the surface spikes increase circulation while applying trigger point pressure.

 - &#10003;Hold the ball steady on a knot for 45 to 60 seconds; rolling back and forth is less effective than sustained compression for releasing shoulder trigger points.